epinowcast/epinowcast/README.md

 <img src="man/figures/README-nowcast-1.png" width="100%" />

-Plot posterior predictions for observed notifications by date of report as a check of how well the model reproduces the observed data.
+### Plotting posterior predictions

+Plotting posterior predictions can be a useful way of assessing performance and checking that the model is capturing the underlying data generation process adequately.
+We can do this directly on the output of `epinowcast()` using

 ``` r
 plot(nowcast, type = "posterior") +